Polish–Ottoman War (1672–1676): Aftermath

 On the Polish side the fighting was done mostly by a force privately financed by John Sobieski.
 He gained reputation as an able, courageous commander and a patriot, having invested part of his personal fortune in the defense of the Commonwealth.
 In 1674 he was elected King of Poland and ruled now as John III.
-Sobieski's reputation also preceded him in the Ottoman Empire, and his victory several years later at the battle of Vienna would ensure his reputation as the top commander fighting the Ottomans — however even he would not be able to stop the Commonwealth from decline and introduce reforms that would save the country.
+Sobieski's reputation also preceded him in the Ottoman Empire, and his victory several years later at the Battle of Vienna would ensure his reputation as the top commander fighting the Ottomans — however even he would not be able to stop the Commonwealth from decline and introduce reforms that would save the country.

-The Commonwealth did regain the territories lost in this war after the Polish–Ottoman War (1683–1699) in 1699 Treaty of Karlowitz, but that was one of the last of its victories.
+The Commonwealth did regain the territories lost in this war after the Polish–Ottoman War (1683–1699) in the 1699 Treaty of Karlowitz, but that was one of the last of its victories.